This post was supposed to be up last week but I had no WIFI for the entire week thus the delay.

 Besides visiting temples, eating good food and experiencing all things traditional during Songkran, this festival is kind of like a civil water war…

 The idea is that the water and powder that you splash/ smear onto others will remove the bad luck from them.
-Thus you are more or less expected to thank the person who splash cold water on you and smear powder at your face.
+Thus you are more or less expected to thank the person who splashes cold water on you and smear powder at your face.

 This picture was taken after I survived a shooting and human stampede at Khao San Road.
-Emmy basically had the idea that I should dress up like his gang of dancers which is white shirt and the traditional dancing pants.
-Little did I know, this means that I was targeted even more by the locals and they were relentless in smearing talac powder onto my face and blasting water in my direction because I was seen as ‘enthusiastic’ in taking part in the festival >.>
+Emmy basically had the idea that I should dress up like his gang of dancers which is a white shirt and the traditional dancing pants.
+Little did I know, this means that I was targeted even more by the locals and they were relentless in smearing talc powder onto my face and blasting water in my direction because I was seen as ‘enthusiastic’ in taking part in the festival >.>

 Then again, experiencing Songkran as a local was INSANE.
 For starters, the roads were so congested and pumped with dance music I could hardly breathe at one point of time.
 People were trying to bob to the music but we were so packed that any slight movement was very uncomfortable.
 I tried to smear the powder on people’s faces so I decided to target the pretty and good-looking ones<3